redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

     supervisorctl restart dmcproxy
     ```

-#### Restart shards {#restart-shards}
+### Restart shards {#restart-shards}

 After you update the query performance factor for an existing database, restart all shards to apply the new settings.
 You can migrate shards to restart them.
+Newly created databases can skip this step.

 1. Use [`rladmin status shards db <db-name>`]({{<relref "/operate/rs/references/cli-utilities/rladmin/status#status-shards">}}) to list all shards for your database:

     ```sh
-    rladmin status shards db scalable-search-db
+    rladmin status shards db db-name
     ```

     Example output: